jeffmacinnes/pyneal-docs/content/setup.md

 **Configuration Keys**:

 * **scannerBaseDir**: The *fixed* portion of the directory path to where new reconstructed images will be appear during a scan.
 That is, the part that remains constant from scan to scan.
-Knowing what to set this value to can differ accroding to different scanner manufacturers:
+Knowing what to set this value to can differ according to different scanner manufacturers:

 	* **GE**: During a scan, new slices dicom files are written to a directory on the scanner console.
 The path to that directory can be broken apart like `[scannerBaseDir]/[sessionDir]/[seriesDir]`, where
 		* **[scannerBaseDir]**: path that remains constant across all scans